Nichollas531/Nichollas531/README.md

 - 🔭 I’m looking to work on **Data Analyst role**

-- 🌱 I’m currently learning more about **Pandas, metplotlib and seabird libraries**
+- 🌱 I’m currently learning more about **Pandas, metplotlib and seaborn libraries**

 - 👨‍💻 All of my projects are available at [https://sites.google.com/view/nichollasgarcia](https://sites.google.com/view/nichollasgarcia)